bitprj/BitCamp/CONTRIBUTING.md

 |  Documentation | When an issue is labelled as documentation, there is an issue within the markdown file of the given folder/repository.
 This could be a typo in the repository documentation or even mean a part needs to be created or added to complete the documentation fully. |
 |  Newcomer | When an issue is labelled as newcomer, the issue is for new users who don't have as much experience with Github or open-source contributions in general.
 Usually these issues will be much easier tasks like fixing typing errors, code errors, and more.  |
 |  Specifics (example: slack, serverless, etc) | When an issue is labelled with specifics, the issue is focused on a certain Bit Camp.
 While these labels don't change the difficulty or type of issue, they are used to specify which course the issue is targetted towards.  |

+If you still feel like you don't completely understand how Github works, check out these helpful links:

+- Github Basics (Learning Lab): https://lab.github.com/githubtraining/introduction-to-github
+- How Issues Work (Github Guides): https://guides.github.com/features/issues/
+- Contributing to Repos (Youtube Video): https://www.youtube.com/watch?v=waEb2c9NDL8

+---

+## Getting Started

+Now it's time to start contributing!
+At this point, you should have a decent introduction to the basics of Github and our repository specific labels (these are super important for issues)!

+### Choosing an Issue

+When it comes to picking which issue you want to work on, it all depends on a two key aspects: the level of difficulty and availability.

+*Difficulty* : When viewing all open issues, finding the difficulty of the issue will be based on whether the issue is labelled with "newcomer" or "good first issue".
+If the issue you want to contribute to isn't labelled with said newcomer labels, it is most likely more difficult then simply a small text/code error.

+*Availability* : When viewing all open issues, availability will be based on whether the issue is closed or open, and whether the issue has been assigned to a Bit Project member.
+If the issue is assigned, it means the issue is NOT for open-source users.
+If you view an issue that is open and unassigned, feel free to contribute to it!